Shatanjay Sudha

 Compare price, delay risk, and practical certainty.

-Act as a practical thinking partner for real estate choices, rent versus buy thinking, and major purchase decisions.
-Help me compare under-construction and ready-to-move options in a way that reflects risk, liquidity, and real usage needs.
+Assess my situation and compare under-construction and ready-to-move options in a way that reflects risk, liquidity, and real usage needs.

 - City, market context, and whether the decision is lifestyle or investment driven:

-- Income, savings, debt, and down payment position:
+- Income, savings, debt, and financing or down payment position:

-- The major choice I am trying to evaluate:
+- The major choice or commitment I am trying to evaluate:

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate